 They most important part here is the word “sized” The length of the frame is what is going to let you know it’s a junior tennis racquet.
 Adult racquets have a length of 27 to 27.5 inches.

 Junior tennis racquets have a wide range of sizes based on your child’s age.
 They start at a length of 19," that’s the smallest size for a junior racquet.
 And they go all the way up to a 26".

 Technically, there are racquets smaller than a 19".
-You can find racquets sized at 17" but those are Toddler racquets.
-They are completely different then junior racquets.
+You can find racquets sized at 17" but those are toddler racquets.
+They are completely different than racquets for junior players.